Community gardening: Policy implications

 There is strong support among American adults for local and state policies and policy changes that support community gardens.
 A study found that 47.2% of American adults supported such policies.
 However, community gardens compete with the interests of developers.
 Community gardens are largely impacted and governed by policies at the city level.
-In particular, zoning laws--which incentivize or deincentivize land development--strongly impact the possibility of community gardens.
+In particular, zoning laws—which incentivize or deincentivize land development—strongly impact the possibility of community gardens.
 Rezoning is necessary in many cities for a parcel of land to be designated a community garden, but rezoning doesn't guarantee that a garden will not be developed in the future.

 Policies can be enacted to protect community gardens from future development.
 For example, New York State reached a settlement in 2002 which protected hundreds of community gardens which had been established by the Parks and Recreation Department GreenThumb Program from future development.

 At times, zoning policy lags behind the development of community gardens.
 In these cases, community gardens may exist illegally.
 Such was the case in Detroit when hundreds of community gardens were created in abandoned spaces around the city.
-The city of Detroit created agricultural zones in 2013 in the middle of urban areas to legitimize the over 355 “illegal” community gardens.
+The city of Detroit created agricultural zones in 2013 in the middle of urban areas to legitimize the over 355 "illegal" community gardens.

 Examples

 Australia

 The first Australian community garden was established in 1977 in Nunawading, Victoria followed soon after by Ringwood Community Garden in March 1980.
+Hawthorn Community Gardens were also established in 1980.
+In 2025 there were around 800 community gardens.

 Czech Republic

 The trend of community gardening in the Czech Republic is increasing.
-The first community garden was founded in 2002 and in 2020 you can find at the map of community garden named mapko.cz more than 116.
-If you are interested in more details, have a look at organisation Kokoza.cz, social enterprise promoting community gardening in CR.
+The first community garden was founded in 2002 and in 2020 there are more than 100.